Aurelien-Pelissier/High-Harmonic-Generation/README.md

 ## Reports
-For more details about the methods used in the simulation, are more detailed results, you can check the report or the research poster poster
+For more details about the methods used in the simulation, or more detailed results, you can check the report and the research poster.